allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 okay.
 Remove the duplicates, but be careful &mdash; ask if those duplicated events mean the same thing for everybody!
 Do not hesitate to add, remove or change some sticky notes on the board.

-At this step some issue points may appear, so it is good to mark it as a **hotspot**.
+At this step some issue points may appear, so it is good to mark them as **hotspots**.
 Use red sticky notes and write the issue down but this is not a good time to deliberate about it now.
 Try to postpone this discussion until we have structured the whole process.